djalbat/necessary/README.md

 }); // the first array argument becomes [1, 2, 3, -1, -2]
 ```

 * The `filter()` function is like its native counterpart, however it filters the first array argument *in place*.
-The second argument should be a test callback function that will be invoked for each element of the array.
+The second argument should be a callback function that will be invoked for each element of the array.
 If it does not return a truthy value, the corresponding element will be removed.

 ```
 filter([1, 2, -1, -2], (element, index) => {